Brazil's Scolari shows softer side before '30 days hard work'

 "Take advantage because you might suffer over the next 30-odd days.
 But the reward is that if you win you are world champions for 1,430 days.
 So it's 30 days hard work for 1,430 days.
 It's a good deal if you ask me."

-Scolari said he was concerned with his team's weakness in the air and promised to work on tactics and dead-ball situations before this month's World Cup on home soil following Friday's lacklustre win.
+Scolari said he was concerned with his team's weakness in the air and promised to work on tactics and dead-ball situations before this month's World Cup on home soil following Friday's lackluster win.

 Serbia created the better chances but could not score and striker Fred grabbed Brazil's winner in the 57th minute.